spatie/laravel-mailcoach-docs-old/docs/package/customizing-the-editor/unlayer.md

 ## Installation

-You can install th add on package via composer:
+You can install the add on package via composer:

 ```bash
 composer require spatie/laravel-mailcoach-unlayer